-Part of that comes down to the sheer complexity and scope of litigation: On any given case, attorneys have to wade through an enormous number of documents.
-Rule 26 itself contains numerous parts dictating how the discovery process should unfold, what information needs to be disclosed, timelines that must be adhered to, and the responsibilities of each party.
+On any given case, attorneys may have to wade through an enormous number of electronic documents.
+Rule 26 itself contains numerous parts dictating how the discovery process should unfold, including what relevant information needs to be disclosed, timelines that must be adhered to, and the responsibilities of each party.
 Among all these requirements, if Rule 26 were to be encompassed by a single guiding theme, just know that cooperation between parties is a crucial mechanism to ensure a “Just, Speedy, and Inexpensive” resolution as outlined in Rule number 1 of the FRCP.

-- The names and contact information of any parties who may have knowledge of or access to discovery information that could support or contradict the fundamental claims of a case.
+- The names and contact information of any party who may have knowledge of or access to discoverable information or evidence that could support or contradict the fundamental claims of a case.

 - A catalog of all electronic documents and data that will be used by either party to make its case.